 Post Your Achievements Onto Your LinkedIn Profile

 Posting your achievements may be boastful, but how can people know how awesome you are if you don’t share it.
 On your LinkedIn profile page, you can share presentations you’ve done, videos, articles, etc..
+You can even embed LinkedIn feed sections on your website to showcase your professional highlights.
 Add them as they provide additional richness and texture to your background and should make it more intriguing to people who want to learn more about you.

 Offer Value To LinkedIn Connections